punchplatform/starters/sigma_rules/README.md

-# Punch Sigma Rule Starter
+# Punch Sigma Rules Starter

-Quickstart example to create your sigmarule artifact.
+Quickstart example to create your Sigma Rules artifact.

 ## Layout

-The layout for detection rules is straightfowrward:
+The layout is straightfowrward:

 ```
 .